OMAIMA MOHAMMAD’S JOURNEY:

 Q Briefly explain how was your journey to success in achieving the target?

-Painful, needed lots of sacrifices, time-consuming, money consuming, heavily concentration needed; but definitely, the best thing I have ever done for myself.
+Painful, needed lots of sacrifices, time-consuming, money consuming, heavy concentration needed; but definitely, the best thing I have ever done for myself.

 Q How important is it to be fit and healthy for one’s life?